Actors and tasks

 Federal Office for the Safety of Nuclear Waste Management (BASE)

-Like the BGE, the BASE was founded as part of the reorganisation of final disposal activities in Germany.
-Working on behalf of the federal government, it is the regulatory and supervisory authority for the final disposal of radioactive waste and therefore also the supervisor of the Morsleben repository under nuclear law.
-Applications from the BGE that do not imply significant changes in the permanent operating licence are processed by the BASE, which is the licensing authority for all newly submitted repository projects in Germany.
+Like the BGE, the BASE (known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019) was founded as part of the reorganisation of final disposal activities.
+Working on behalf of the federal government, it is the regulatory and supervisory authority for the final disposal of radioactive waste and therefore also the supervisor of the Asse II mine under nuclear law.
+It is the licensing authority for all newly submitted repository projects in Germany.

 Bundesgesellschaft für Endlagerung mbH (BGE)

-The BGE is a federally owned company that the Repository Site Selection Act (StandAG) tasks with searching for, constructing and operating a repository for high-level radioactive waste materials.
+The BGE is a federally owned company that the Repository Site Selection Act (StandAG) tasks with searching for, constructing and operating a repository for high-level radioactive waste materials in particular.
 Since April 2017, it has also been the operator of the Asse II mine and the Konrad and Morsleben repositories.
+The BGE is responsible for implementing the legally mandated retrieval and subsequent decommissioning.
+At the same time, it must implement stabilisation and emergency planning measures, as well as taking measures should retrieval prove to be impossible.